State Route 85 Landfill

 Site Description and Map

 The landfill site consists of 2,652 acres of land which is currently owned by the City of Phoenix.
 The site is located west of SR 85 and south of Patterson Road about halfway between the towns of Buckeye and Gila Bend.
 The Gila Bend Canal and Old U.S. Highway 80 bound the proposed site to the west.
 The site encompasses portions of Sections 8, 9, 10, 15, 16, 17, 21, 22, and 27, Township 3 South, Range 4 West as depicted on the Cotton Center NW (1972) 7.5-minute U.S. Geological Survey topographical quadrangle.
 The portions of the land not used for landfill operations are leased for agricultural and renewable energy purposes.

 Patterson Road and State Route 85 Improvements

 Protection of the Environment

 The design and construction of the landfill is in strict conformance with applicable federal and State of Arizona laws and regulations.
 The landfill design includes components to ensure environmental protection and control.
 These design elements include a landfill liner system that provides isolation from the underlying surface and groundwater.

 The depth to groundwater ranges from approximately 150 feet to more than 250 feet at the site.
 The groundwater in the vicinity of the proposed landfill site flows towards the east-southeast.
 The city will verify that groundwater is not impacted by the landfill by performing groundwater monitoring.
 Prior to and during the first two years of landfill operations, groundwater samples are collected to determine the existing water quality.
 Subsequently the groundwater is monitored on a semiannual basis to determine if any significant changes have occurred.
-The groundwater monitoring Hydrogeologic Report and background monitoring report on the study used to establish alert levels and aquifer quality limits can be accessed at the links below.
+The groundwater monitoring Hydrogeologic Report and background monitoring report are posted in the links below.
 The semiannual groundwater monitoring records can also be accessed below.